robj411/p2_drivers/README.md

 use an alternative source to validate our choices of administration rate in different scenarios.

-Figure <a href="#fig:vaxratewho">5.5</a> shows that in 40% of campaigns, the rate exceeded 0.2% of the population per day; in 28% of campaigns, the rate exceeded 0.4% of the population per day; and in 13% of campaigns, the rate exceeded 1% of the population per day.
+Figure <a href="#fig:vaxratewho">5.5</a> shows that in 40% of vaccination campaigns in LLMICs, the rate exceeded 0.2% of the population per day; in 28% of campaigns, the rate exceeded 0.4% of the population per day; and in 13% of campaigns, the rate exceeded 1% of the population per day.
 We use these rates of delivery for LLMIC synthetic countries.

 <div class="figure">